jtbldrco/LWComCon/c++/iway_logger/README.md

 ## iWay Logger Setup and Use

-### Configure rsyslog on Chosen Facility (local7 in this case)
+### Configure rsyslog on Chosen Facility (local7 used in this case)

-To enable rsyslog logging create (with root privileges) this file (with shown content) and then restart the rsyslog service once to pick up the new config ('HUP'ing rsyslog does not seem to pick up a new config):
+To enable rsyslog logging, create (with root privileges) this file (with shown content) and then restart the rsyslog service once to pick up the new config ('HUP'ing rsyslog does not seem to pick up a new config):

 ```
 $ cat /etc/rsyslog.d/90-iwaylogger.conf